3rd Basel Cell Therapy Symposium 2026

 Professor Britta Eiz-Vesper is a university professor and head of the research department at the Institute for Transfusion Medicine and Transplant Engineering at Hannover Medical School.

-Her work focuses on cellular immunotherapy against infectious and tumor diseases by using natural and genetically modified antigen-specific T cells.
+Her work focuses on cellular immunotherapy against infectious and tumour diseases by using natural and genetically modified antigen-specific T cells.
 She has developed and established extensive procedures for donor identification, generation of cellular products and immuno-monitoring of patients before and after stem cell and organ transplantation.

 Professor Britta Eiz-Vesper is considered a pioneer in allogeneic immunotherapy with third-party donors.
-Together with Professor Britta Maecker-Kolhoff, she established the world's first register of healthy donors for virus-specific T cells(www.alloCELL.org) and has become the largest manufacturer of antigen-specific T cell preparations in Europe.
+Together with Professor Britta Maecker-Kolhoff, she established the world's first register of healthy donors for virus-specific T cells (www.alloCELL.org) and has become the largest manufacturer of antigen-specific T cell preparations in Europe.

 Bonini, Chiara